iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```dvc
   $ dvc remote modify --local myremote user myuser
   ```

-> The user name may contain sensitive user info.
-Therefore, it's safer to add it
-> with the `--local` option, so it's written to a Git-ignored config file.

 - `kerb_ticket` - path to the Kerberos ticket cache for Kerberos-secured HDFS clusters